OpenSourceKyle/OpenSourceKyle.github.io/content/pages/me/my-tattoos-and-their-meanings.md

 description: "This page details the author's personal journey through various tattoos, each representing significant life experiences, emotions, and cultural connections.
 The tattoos serve as expressions of identity, memories, and reflections on past relationships, showcasing a blend of personal significance and artistic appreciation."
 ---

+# Intro

+This page is a collection of mini-essays and notes of my various tattoos.

+# Details

+(this part was written a while ago... so it reads a bit different)

 I love nature and simple line art.
 At least for the moment, I want my tattoos to follow that scheme.

 They will serve as an expression of me, a display of my edge, and a commitment to not fearing life anymore.